What is a degree apprenticeship

 Support for degree apprentices who are disabled

 You may be eligible for reasonable adjustments and support if you’re disabled, which includes specific learning difficulties such as dyslexia.
-We strongly recommend that you disclose your disabled to your employer so that reasonable adjustments can be considered within the workplace.
+We strongly recommend that you disclose your disability to your employer so that reasonable adjustments can be considered within the workplace.

 However, you aren’t eligible for Disabled Student Allowances, so please apply to Access to Work as soon as possible to cover any needs you have around specialist equipment or assistive technology.